peppelinux/ansible-slapd-eduperson2016/README.md

  - Monitor backend
  - Unique overlay (default field: mail)
  - SSL only (ldaps://)
- - Unit test for ACL and Password Policy overlay (work in progress)
+ - Unit test for ACL and Password Policy overlay
+ - SyncRepl for a read-only slave (work in progress)

 You can also import users from a CSV file, globals parameters can also be edited in playbook.yml.
 This behaviour can be suppressed changing this variable in the playbook: